gotgit/gotgit/en.rst

 Chapter 18: Git Branch
 ***********************************

-18.1      Headache of branch management           [285]
+18.1      Headache from branch management         [285]
 =======================================================

+The following examples are from my subversion training courses, but they also can be used for Git.

 18.1.1      Release branch                        [286]
 -------------------------------------------------------